 Network on Social Media

 Social media is long past being just an entertainment tool; it’s also one of the most valuable SEO basics.
 The content you share on your social media profile can improve your ranking and get your site to the top of search engine results.
-However, if you want social media inputs to be effective, you need to base them on a consistent and well-thought strategy that should integrate your SEO needs as well.
+However, if you want social media use to be effective, you need to base it on a consistent and well-thought-out strategy that should integrate your SEO needs as well.

 Physical location and the area of service delivery are important components of your SEO strategy.
 More than 20% of all searches in the United States are location based.
 Moreover, 50% of consumers are likely to visit a store after conducting a local search on their mobile devices.

 The data paints an accurate picture: you need clear and consistent data about your business across the internet to optimize it for local searches.
 If you want your listing to stand out, you need to complete it thoroughly.
 Add a powerful description, photos, as well as all the necessary information, including: